 - Hold the left palm open and just in front of your belly.
 Make a fist with the right hand, thumb facing up.
 Place the right fist in the center of the left palm.
 Relax shoulders down.

 - It enhances digestion and energy.
 Assists spinal alignment and cultivates concentration and commitment.
 If you suffer from hypertension, please monitor for effects.

 - Use this mudra when you are seated or standing.
 You may like to use it before beginning a task or project or when you need to redirect your focus or commitment.
 Practice with eyes open, soft focus, or gaze to assist in focusing on awareness.
 Use this daily, along with your personal intention to bring higher energy into creating your desires.

 TO CULTIVATE GRATITUDE & COMPASSION: Padma Mudra

 - Bring the hands together in a prayer gesture.
-Keeping the heel of the hands together, allow the middle three fingers to open keeping the pinky fingers and the thumbs touching.
+Keeping the heel of the hands together, allow the middle three fingers to open, keeping the pinky fingers and the thumbs touching.
 Place the hands in front of your heart.

 - Supports the cardio-respiratory and immune systems.
-Cultivates a sense of gratitude and awareness in the heart center.
-Opens energy in the front body.
+Cultivates a sense of gratitude and awareness in the heart center — opens energy in the front body.

 - This mudra is perfect to begin and end your day with.
 Waking in the morning, take some time to practice Padma mudra, to set your intention for the day.
 Plant that intention in the center of the palms and offer it up to the universe.
 In the evening, take a few minutes to practice Padma mudra as you reflect on all of the gifts in your life.
 Use this to assist you in feeling gratitude in your heart.
-Then practice sending empathy out of your grateful palms to assist others.
+Then practice sending empathy out of your grateful palms to help others.
 You could practice one or all of these for greater heart awakening.

-Use these body languages to call upon what you need. to center you, to bring you back to you.
+Use these body languages to call upon what you need.
+To center you to bring you back to you.
 Connect with your body and use it to help you navigate your feelings.